evilpenguin/SSLBypass/README.md

 # SSLBypass
-- Bypass iOS 8 to iOS 14.
+- Bypass SSL pinning on iOS 8 to iOS 14.
 - No Preferences.
 Just loads into all apps.
+- Please submit PRs!
+Open to changes.